 - Why not make a ball out of crumpled up newspaper and masking tape and play a game?
 I saw one group make a hoop out of newspaper rolled into tubes and taped and toss the ball in several different ways into the hoop.

 - Take a toilet paper role and place an object inside.
 Cover both ends and then let your child shake the tube and try to guess what it is.
 You can also place objects in a bag, and let your child reach in to feel it, and try to guess what’s inside.
 These ideas also work in groups, and can teach cooperative play.
 Let your child get you to guess as well!

 - I saw one group take their newspaper balls that they had made and play a question/answer game based in a science unit.
 You could toss the ball to a child and say, “Name something that begins with the letter a” and when they catch the ball, they could say their answer.
 A child’s interest in toys and games may increase too when they become part of the creative and construction process.

-- One woman at the workshop made her own version of Mr. Potato Head with a paper bag stuffed with newspaper.
+- One woman at one of our workshops made her own version of Mr. Potato Head with a paper bag stuffed with newspaper.
 She made different eyes and mouth expressions using the lids of jars and juice cans.
 These could be taken on and off the face to show different emotions.
 Some people made puppets out of lunch bags but added textured items for sensory play such as yarn, foil, buttons or beads.

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.